 When enabled, the Automatic Generator Start system will automatically start and stop the generator according to operator or factory pre-selected parameters.

-The Magnum AGS Start section or the Vega Touch User Guide will give more detailed instructions about Automatic Generator Start depending on your model.
+The Magnum AGS Start section or the Vegatouch User Guide (in your warranty packet) will give more detailed instructions about Automatic Generator Start depending on your model.